 (3) Adaptive.
 Adaptability is the ability of agents to increase their fitness to environment.
 Cyber-entities adapt themselves to environmental changes in short-term and long-term fashions.
 The short-term adaptation is achieved by performing behaviors according to the current network conditions [11, 13].
 For example, a cyber-entity may migrate to a neighboring platform when traffic volume grows or resource availability becomes scarce.
-The longterm adaptation is achieved by applying biological evolutionary process.
+The long-term adaptation is achieved by applying biological evolutionary process.
 Cyber-entities evolve by generating behavioral diversity and executing natural selection [12].
 Behavioral diversity means that it is likely different cyber-entities implement different policies on their behaviors.
 It is generated through mutation and crossover, which dynamically modify behavior policies during replication and reproduction.
 Natural selection is executed based on the concept of energy.
+Each cyber-entity stores and expends energy for living, as biological entities naturally strive to gain energy by seeking and consuming food.
 Cyber-entities gain energy in exchange for performing their services, and expend energy to consume resources such as CPU cycles and memory space.
-The abundance and scarcity of stored energy affects contributes to the natural selection process.
-For example, energy abundance is an indication of higher demand for the cyber-entity; thus the cyberentity may be designed to favor reproduction in response to higher level of energy.
+The abundance and scarcity of stored energy affects various behaviors and contributes to the natural selection process.
+For example, energy abundance is an indication of higher demand for the cyber-entity; thus the cyber-entity may be designed to favor reproduction in response to higher level of energy.
 Energy scarcity (an indication of lack of demands or ineffective behavior policies) may eventually cause the cyber-entity's death.
 Our previous simulation work has shown our evolutionary process allows cyber-entities to adapt to dynamic environmental changes (e.g. changes in workload, users' location and resource availability) [12].